-- Terrible redemption values: Points are worth a fraction of a penny: 0.2 cents each if redeemed for cash (an effective cash-back rate of just 0.8%), and in many other cases, 0.15 cents to 0.3 cents each.
-Even with the opportunity to earn a bunch of points on every dollar, this is well below the 1 cent per point standard for the credit card industry.
+- Terrible redemption values: Points are worth a fraction of a penny: 0.2 cents each if redeemed for cash (an effective cash-back rate of just 0.8%), and in many other cases, 0.18 cents to 0.3 cents each.
+Even with the opportunity to earn a bunch of points on every dollar, this is well below the 1 cent per point baseline for rewards credit cards.

 - Maximizing rewards requires legwork (and money): You’ll get a 25% points boost just for having an eligible PNC account, but to get 50% or 75% you have to have even more specific accounts and meet minimum balance or direct deposit requirements.
 Any month you don’t meet the minimums, your effective rewards rate will drop.